terryoy/terryoy.github.io/_content/guides/2016/put-linux-into-old-pc-1-hardware.md

-# Linux Study Journal - (1) Kick Off
+# Put Linux into Old PC - (1) Installation and Hardware

 - date: 2016-05-15 21:04
 - tags: linux, study
-- categories: linux-study-journal
+- categories: guides
 -----------------------------

 ### 0. How this series begin?

-I have an used Japanese IBM G40 PC, which has Pentium 4 (2.5GHz) processor, 512MB RAM and a 140GB hard disk (I believe the hardware spec has been changed by the used PC seller).
-Since the power consumption and the speed are not suitable for very modern applications, I decided to use it as an experiment machine for the minimal linux workspace.
+I bought from Taobao a used Japanese IBM G40 PC, which has Pentium 4 (2.5GHz) processor, 512MB RAM and a 140GB hard disk (I believe the hardware spec has been changed by the used PC seller).
+Since the power consumption and the speed are not suitable for very modern applications, I decided to use it as an experiment machine for creating a minimal linux workspace.
 This series of blog posts will be the progress showing how I work on this machine to make it very friendly and efficient for daily used.

 ### Part 1.
 System Setup